Sometimes, when viewing an arc in an anime or manga, there are times when a viewer feels compelled to shout, "WTF did you do that for?!"

 Later on, Nakai, working for Nanamine, realizes correctly that things are going downhill and is desperate to keep his assistant job.
 He's also one of the few who knows about Nanamine's 5020 9 online helpers.
 You'd Expect: Him to realize that Nanamine keeps secrets from other people, and talk to Nanamine himself.
 Instead: He sneaks into the room while Nanamine is fixing the copier and tells them (over the microphone, while giving his name and identifying himself as Nanamine's assistant) that the manga has fallen to 16th and ask them to make good chapters.
 The few remaining people then quit on the spot.

-Battle Athletes Victory: Kris has vowed to her family that she'd return to the moon the day she turns 18 to become a priestess.
+Kris has vowed to her family that she'd return to the moon the day she turns 18 to become a priestess.
 Then she meets Akari and falls hopelessly in love with her.
 You'd Expect: Kris either hides or controls her feelings for Akari or she decides to break her vow to be with the one she loves.
 Instead: She relentlessly pursues Akari, and when Akari finally starts returning her feelings she tells her that she has to leave, causing Akari quite some heartbreak.

 Guts tries to leave the Band of the Hawk to embark on his own dream, but Griffithdoesn't want any of that and battles Guts for his freedom—which he loses, being his very first defeat.
 Guts promptly leaves to set off on his journey, leaving his friends and comrades behind.
 You'd Expect: Griffith to just pick himself up and get over it, since most of the hard work that the Band of the Hawk fought for was already over and all Griffith really had to do in order to obtain the Kingdom of Midland was to wait around and marry Princess Charlotte.
 Plus, Griffith said that a true friend to him wouldn't let anything get in the way of his dream, which was exactly what Guts was doing in the first place.
-Instead: Griffith has a total emotional breakdown after Guts left, and did some truly downward-spiraling behavior that involved him sleeping with the princess, getting imprisoned and tortured for a year, and just throwing away all of that hard-earned work.
+Instead: Griffith has a total emotional breakdown after Guts left, and did some truly downward-spiralling behavior that involved him sleeping with the princess, getting imprisoned and tortured for a year, and just throwing away all of that hard-earned work.
 The Result: It goes From Bad to Worse.
-Really worse.
+Much worse.

-Later on, in the Japan arc, Chaka beats and abuses Rock, in order to provoke Revy into a gunfight, then, later, kidnaps Yakuza Princess Yukio, abuses her and challenges Revy again, only to be contemptuously dismissed, after having Rock bash him with a bowling pin and a Precision F-Strike.
+In the Japan arc, Chaka beats and abuses Rock, in order to provoke Revy into a gunfight, then, later, kidnaps Yakuza Princess Yukio, abuses her and challenges Revy again, only to be contemptuously dismissed, after having Rock bash him with a bowling pin and a Precision F-Strike.
 Chaka lives this trope.

 Hagino is the commander of an alien battleship who learns about her people's plan to invade the earth, which she is squarely opposed to since the has grown to love the planet and its inhabitants—and one inhabitant in particular: Mari.
 You'd Expect: Hagino puts all of her knowledge and resources on the line to stall the invasion and to save as many people as possible—including herself and the girl she loves.
 She'd be a greater asset to the Earth's resistance when she's alive, after all.
 Instead: She wastes a lot of time and energy rehearsing a silly school play, because the girl she loves is in it as well.
 Once the invasion starts, she can't do much more than put on a kamikaze-act to save her girl's city from destruction.
 Although this is very heroic, it is also very stupid and wasteful.
 Hagino's people obviously have a lot of trouble thinking clearly when under the influence of hormones, as is also shown in the manga.